Meet Our Team

 #2: I want everyone else to spend as much time in nature as possible.

-From health and wellness to academic outcomes, growing a relationship with nature benefits us in so many ways.
-I’m passionate about helping people, especially young people, connect with the natural world and access all the benefits that come from spending time outside.
+Growing a relationship with the natural world enriches our lives in so many ways.
+I’m passionate about helping people, especially young folks, connect with nature and experience the benefits of spending time outdoors.

 Please share a memorable moment you have had in nature.

-After a big snowfall a few years ago, I stumbled across otter tracks at the DBOC.
+After a big snowfall, I stumbled across otter tracks at the DBOC.
 Following the tracks led me from the banks of the Meramec River, through a forest, across the DBOC campus, along a prairie, through a wetland, all the way to a creek.
-Altogether, the otter loped over ½ mile of land to get from one water source to the next.
-What I loved most was that at every downhill slope, the otter footprints transformed into belly slides!
-Not only did this experience help me better understand otter behavior, it also revealed to me that some wild animals might enjoy a snowy hill as much as kids with sleds do!
+Altogether, the otter loped over ½ mile of land to get from one water source to the next!
+What I loved most, though, was that at every downhill slope, the otter's footprints transformed into belly slides!

 Besides Shaw Nature Reserve, where is another natural space that you enjoy spending time?

 Engelmann Woods Natural Area in Franklin County is one of my favorite spots.
 It’s a beautiful (and rare) example of an old-growth forest.
-The giant trees are breathtaking, and after a good autumn rain, the ground is carpeted with a mind-boggling diversity of mushrooms.
-Engelmann Woods reminds me of a fairyland and each time I visit, it fills me with awe and wonder.
+It reminds me of a fairyland, and each time I visit, it fills me with awe and wonder.

 How has spending time in nature improved your life?